AdobeDocs/experience-platform.en/help/datastreams/overrides.md

 Datastream configuration override is a two step process:

 1. First, you must define your datastream configuration overrides in the [datastream configuration page](configure.md).
-2. Then, you must send the overrides to the Edge Network either via a Web SDK command, or by using the Web SDK [tag extension](../tags/extensions/client/web-sdk/web-sdk-extension-configuration.md).
+2. Then, you must send the overrides to the Edge Network in one of the following ways:
+    * Through a Web SDK command
+    * Through the Web SDK [tag extension](../tags/extensions/client/web-sdk/web-sdk-extension-configuration.md)
+    * Through the Mobile SDK [sendEvent API](#send-overrides-mobile-sdk) call

 This article explains the end-to-end datastream configuration override process for every type of supported override.

 >[!IMPORTANT]
 >
->Datastream overrides are only supported for [Web SDK](../edge/home.md) integrations.
-[Mobile SDK](https://developer.adobe.com/client-sdks/documentation/) and [Server API](../server-api/overview.md) integrations do not currently support datastream overrides.
+>Datastream overrides are only supported for [Web SDK](../edge/home.md) and [Mobile SDK](https://developer.adobe.com/client-sdks/documentation/) integrations.
+[Server API](../server-api/overview.md) integrations do not currently support datastream overrides.
-><br><br>
+><br>
 >Datastream overrides should be used when you need different data sent to different datastreams.
 You should not use datastream overrides for personalization use cases or consent data.

 ## Use cases {#use-cases}